 Estimated reading time: 4 minutes

-I love guitars from all guitar makers, but Paul Reed Smith has really been my go-to when I want to purchase something for myself.
+I love guitars from all guitar makers, but Paul Reed Smith has really been my go-to when purchasing something for myself.
 I also own two models of the company’s Angelus line of acoustics, and they are equally amazing.

 If you know anything about the company, you know that the Paul Reed Smith SE line is the company’s more affordable line.
 They also make higher-end models that run from the S2 and CE lines all the way to the Core and Private Stock lines.
 On the low-end (SE models), you’re looking at an average US$450 starting price and the high-end (S2 and above) an average starting price of US$1200.
 Private Stock can start at US$4500 and go over US$10K.